PRANCE metalwork is a leading manufacturer of metal ceiling and facade systems.

 Different materials entail different upkeep needs.
 PVC tiles typically rinse clean with a garden hose, whereas textured aluminum panels may require a mild detergent solution to remove dust or bird droppings.
 Some composite tiles feature antimicrobial coatings to inhibit mold growth, reducing the need for frequent scrubbing.
 Discuss cleaning protocols with your supplier to ensure you choose tiles that align with your maintenance capabilities.

-Outdoor ceiling tiles today come in an array of patterns, perforations, and finishes.
+Outdoor ceiling tiles today come in an array of patterns, perforations, and surface finishes.
 From open‑grid metal baffles that allow airflow to solid, beadboard‑style panels that mimic traditional wood, you can tailor your ceiling to the architectural style of your project.
-PRANCE offers custom color matching, laser‑cut perforation patterns for unique light effects, and digital print capabilities that replicate the look of exotic hardwoods—enhancing design flexibility.

 For large‑scale projects, lead time and supply chain reliability are critical.
 Confirm that your supplier maintains adequate inventory levels or has the manufacturing bandwidth to fulfill bulk orders.
 PRANCE operates multiple fabrication facilities, enabling rapid turnarounds even for custom orders.
 Their online portal provides real‑time stock visibility and shipment tracking, ensuring your project stays on schedule.